Demiivka

 Demiivka (Деміївка) is a neighborhood located in the Holosiiv Raion (district) of Kyiv, the capital of Ukraine.
 It is located towards the southern part of the city, in between the city's neighborhoods Chorna Hora, Shyrma, and Holosiiv National Park.
-Through the neighborhood flows Lybid River and the unofficial name of the neighborhood Nyzhnia Lybid (Lower Lybid).
-At its eastern edge is located a ridgeline of Kyiv Hills consisting of Lysa Hora, Chorna Hora, and Bahrynova Hora, past which is located Dnipro.
+The Lybid River flows through the neighborhood, giving it its unofficial name Nyzhnia Lybid.
+The eastern edge of the neighborhood is bordered by the Kyiv Hills, consisting of Lysa Hora, Chorna Hora, and Bahrynova Hora, past which is the river Dnieper.

+History

-Until the 19th century the area was outside of the Kyiv city and was known as Lybidska zemlya (land of Lybid) which had couple of small villages (sloboda) Verkhnyolybidske and Nyzhnyolybidske.
+Until the 19th century, the area was outside of central Kyiv and was known as Lybidska zemlya (land of Lybid) which had a couple of small villages (sloboda) Verkhnyolybidske and Nyzhnyolybidske.
 The current name the place assumed sometime in the second half of the 19th century as Demiivka of Khotiv volost.
-In 1909 the Kyiv entrepreneur David Margolin opened in Demiivka a private city tramway company.
-In 1918 it was included into Kyiv and in 1920s through 1960s carried the name of Stalinka.
-Under such name, the neighborhood is mentioned in the work of Ukrainian writer Oles Ulianenko, "Stalinka", which received the junior Shevchenko National Prize (existed in 1997–1999).
-Most of its older building were demolished already in 1970s.
+In 1909, the Kyiv entrepreneur David Margolin opened a private city tramway company in Demiivka.
+In 1918 it was included into Kyiv and in the 1920s through the 1960s carried the name of Stalinka.
+Under tihis name, the neighborhood is mentioned in the work of Ukrainian writer Oles Ulianenko, "Stalinka", which received the junior Shevchenko National Prize (existed in 1997–1999).
+Most of the neighborhood's older building were demolished already in 1970s.